Controlled lake: New York City watershed

 The term "controlled lake" is used by the New York City water supply system to describe three small auxiliary reservoirs within its Croton Watershed which it either owns or has rights to draw water from.
-These are Lake Gleneida and Lake Gilead in the hamlet of Carmel, and Kirk Lake in the hamlet of Mahopac, both within the town of Carmel in Putnam County, New York.
+These are Lake Gleneida and Lake Gilead in the hamlet of Carmel, and Kirk Lake in the hamlet of Mahopac, all three within the town of Carmel in Putnam County, New York.

 Each has a dam and spillway controlling its outflow.
 "Controlled" further applies to controlled access and controlled use, in order to protect the sanitation of the drinking water supply they potentially contain.

 The three lakes fall under the jurisdiction of the New York City Department of Environmental Protection's Bureau of Water Supply, which manages, operates and protects the city's upstate water supply system.
 The City may withdraw water from the "controlled lakes" pursuant to rights acquired by the City or as a right of ownership.

 Recreational use of the controlled lakes falls under DEP regulations; its guidelines and requirements are listed here.
 Fishing and self-powered boating are allowed with a valid DEP permit and New York State Department of Environmental Conservation-issued fishing license.
 Swimming is prohibited.
+These regulations do not apply to Kirk Lake which allows recreational fishing, boating, and swimming without a permit.